 Successful people can utilise both system one and system two.
 System one is excellent if the decision has minimal long-term consequences, such as what to have for dinner.
 If the decision has potentially significant implications, however, such as whether or not to buy a house or change jobs, the more energy depleting and accurate system two will be better, even if it takes more time to come up with the right answer for you.

 “Stroll through the open spaces of time to the center of opportunity.
 Wise hesitation ripens success and brings secrets to maturity.
 The crutch of time can do more than the steely club of Hercules..
 Fortune gives large rewards to those who wait.” — Baltasar Gracian

 6. Prolific reading

-I love reading non-fiction because of how much I can learn from the experts in psychology and related fields for such a low cost.
-If I were to see them give a talk or book a one-on-one consult, I might be paying up to a $1000, and it would only be scratching the surface of all of the fantastic knowledge that they have accumulated in their lives.
+I love reading non-fiction because I can learn from experts in psychology and related fields for such a low cost.
+If I were to see them give a talk or book a one-on-one consult, I might be paying up to $1000, and it would only be scratching the surface of all of the fantastic knowledge that they have accumulated in their lives.
 That is if I could even get a chance to see them.
 A book in comparison is $30 or less and contains the majority of their pearls of wisdom in one place.
 Sure, some books can take a while to get through.
 However, the value for money and knowledge gained is definitely worth it.